 Cycling (including cycling) means riding a bicycle as a traffic vehicle, for pleasure and recreation or competitive sports.
 In addition to two-wheeled bicycles conventional cycling also means the load wheels, recumbent bikes, Unicycle and similar muscle power to drive vehicles.

-Cycling mode of transport
+Cycling is a mode of transport

 Cycling is a fast and efficient mode of transport, particularly over short and medium distances.
 Compared to the motor transport a bike has numerous advantages, such as lower space requirements (parking and traffic jams), non-existent direct environmental emissions and noise pollution as well as the positive health effects of cyclists themselves.
 Compared to the advantage of public transport, cycling is freedom of movement, regardless of timetables and routes.
 In urban areas, the bicycle has been found to be the fastest means of transport to less than 7 kilometers distances.